sgothel/pacman/README.md

 ## Usage

 Following commandline arguments are supported
-- `-step` to disable automatic moving forward of puckman
 - `-show_fps` to periodically show the frames per seconds (fps) value on the console
 - `-no_vsync` to force off hardware enabled vsync, which in turn enables manual fps synchronization
 - `-fps <int>` to enforce a specific fps value, which will also set `-no_vsync` naturally